uzh-rpg/flightmare/README.md

    The next time you want to run the container change the name of the image in the `docker run` command to the new name e tag you chose.

 6. The Unity standalone will be running on your PC and will communicate with Flightmare using the port mentioned above.
-You can download the standalone [here](http://rpg.ifi.uzh.ch/challenges/DodgeDrone2021/standalone.zip).
+You can download the standalone [here](http://rpg.ifi.uzh.ch/challenges/DodgeDrone2021/Standalone_Forest.zip).
 When downloaded and unzip, in a terminal in your computer (not in docker!) run the following command:

-`./STANDALONE_PATH/simple_env.x86_64 -static-obstacles 0`
+   `./STANDALONE_PATH/RPG_Flightmare.x86_64 -static-obstacles 0`

-if you do not need to visualize what the drone is doing add the option `-batchmode` after the command for a faster simulation.
+   If you do not need to visualize what the drone is doing add the option `-batchmode` after the command for a faster simulation.
+In the standalone you will find two environments built in.
+The first is a box environment, which is very small and lightweight.
+You should reserve this for training and developing your algorithms (it can run up to 700 fps on a common desktop).
+The second is a more complex forest environment, which is significantly slower.
+You might want to reserve this testing, but feel free to also train with it if you wish!
+You can switch between environments by changing [this flag](https://github.com/uzh-rpg/flightmare/blob/ddc_challenge/flightlib/configs/vec_env.yaml#L3).
+   For everybody with a small GPU and limited computational power, we also prepared a standalone which only contains the box environment (in that case the previous flag will not have any effects).
+This standalone is faster to download and to execute.
+You can download this standalone [here](http://rpg.ifi.uzh.ch/challenges/DodgeDrone2021/Standalone_Simple.zip).

 7. In a terminal with docker, run the following command: